Parallel inference for massive distributed spatial data using low-rank models: Acknowledgements

 This material was based upon work partially supported by the National Science Foundation under Grant DMS-1127914 to the Statistical and Applied Mathematical Sciences Institute.
+Katzfuss was partially supported by NASA's Earth Science Technology Office AIST-14 program and by National Science Foundation (NSF) Grant DMS-1521676.
 Hammerling's research also had partial support from the NSF Research Network on Statistics in the Atmosphere and Ocean Sciences (STATMOS) through grant DMS-1106862.
+We would like to acknowledge high-performance computing support from Yellowstone (ark:/85065/d7wd3xhc) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
 We would like to thank Amy Braverman for making us aware of the problem of distributed spatial data; John Forsythe and Stan Kidder for the datasets and helpful advice; Yoichi Shiga for support with preprocessing and visualizing the data; and Andrew Zammit Mangion, Emtiyaz Khan, Kirk Borne, Jessica Matthews, Emily Kang, several anonymous reviewers, and the SAMSI Massive Datasets Environment and Climate working group for helpful comments and discussions.